IPMI Troubleshooting

 If ping is possible

-Tenantos natively supports a variety of different IPMI models, but unfortunately, IPMI web interfaces and consoles are not standardized and each vendor does its own implementation.
+Tenantos natively supports a variety of different IPMI models, but unfortunately, IPMI consoles are not standardized and each vendor does its own implementation.
 Often IPMI even differs from model to model.

-If you have servers that are not supported and you would like to see them integrated, please either provide access to them (e.g. via public IP or OpenVPN) or provide access to your Tenantos installation.
+If you have servers that are not supported and you would like to see them integrated, please either provide access to them via a public IP or provide access to your Tenantos installation.

-• If you provide direct access to the IPMI device or a tunnel, please whitelist the IPs mentioned on the following page.
+- If you provide direct access to the IPMI device, please whitelist the IPs mentioned on the following page.

 Issue: IPMI status "Error in open session response message : insufficient resources for session"